 Characters: The Legend of Zelda: A Link to the Past

 This is the first Zelda game to introduce a new Link.
 At the start of the game, Link is a boy living with his uncle who receives a telepathic distress call from Princess Zelda.
-He also stars in the Oracle games
+According to Hyrule Historia, he also stars in the Oracle games and Link's Awakening.

-- Adaptational Dye Job/You Gotta Have Blue Hair: His in-game sprite has pink hair, despite the official art showing him as blonde.
+- Adaptational Dye Job: His in-game sprite has pink hair, despite the official art showing him as blonde.

 - Badass: He's a Link, this is pretty much a given.
 He travels Hyrule defeating all sorts of monsters and demons, including Ganon powered by the entire Triforce, and this particular one can wield the most powerful sword in the series.